skkampshoff/Minesweeper-Remake/README.md

 - **Randomization**: Used for placing mines randomly on the grid.
 - **Event handling**: For managing user interactions, such as clicks and flagging squares.

+## What I Learned
+- Object-oriented programming principles like inheritance, encapsulation, and polymorphism.
+- Building user interfaces using Windows Forms.
+- Handling events and implementing game logic efficiently.
+- Working with version control using Git and GitHub.

 ## How to Run
 1. Clone this repository:
    ```bash